Back to Blog

 This term refers to using various cloud computing services in a single organization.
 The business benefits are rather extensive both in hardware and innovative senses.
 Not only multi-cloud architectures provide access to higher-end hardware.
 Further, they allow for widening computing and data storage as the company grows.
 Plus, this structure offers flexibility, scalability, and cost-saving advantages.

-What Are Multi-Cloud Architecture Patterns?
+What are Multi-Cloud Architecture Patterns?

 A multi-cloud architecture can boost speed and security.
 Meanwhile, it can also increase availability and redundancy.
 In big-picture terms, they have two main categories.
 These are distributed deployment and redundant deployment.